Health Promotion Studies

 The goal of the service learning component is to provide the students with an opportunity to create a program from start to finish and to experience a real-life application of the material they learn in the classroom.
 At the same time, a need of the local community is being met by creating a program that can be adopted by the organization in which it was established or by other local organizations.
 The data that are collected throughout the process could be used to support funding requests or grant applications.

 In their senior year, our students are required to complete a full-time (450 hour) internship as a capstone experience.
-Depending on their concentration, community health or wellness management, the student will be placed in a community or corporate organization where they will gain firsthand knowledge of what it means to be an entry level professional.
+The student will be placed in a community or corporate organization where they will gain firsthand knowledge of what it means to be an entry level professional.

 Students in Health Promotion Studies often seek professional certifications in preparation for their internships and for entering the job market.
 Examples of certifications that our students obtain are the Certified Health Education Specialist certification and various fitness, personal training, and group fitness instruction certifications.
 Links to the most popular professional certifications among HPS students can be found below: